 - If you are out of NHS employment for any reason during the last three years immediately preceding your retirement, the referencing period will be extended to include three full years of 365 days of pensionable pay.
+This will include strike days which are not pensionable.
 This also happens if you are on nil pay due to sickness.

 - If you are on nil pay on account of sickness the referencing period will be extended to ignore periods where you were in receipt of nil pay.
 NHS pensions sometimes refer to these days as disallowed days.

 Stepping down into a lower paid job

 This will affect your final pensionable pay if you are to retire more than two years after the date you stepped down.
 However, if you are over age 50 (for those with a protected minimum pension age as a result of scheme membership on 5 April 2006) or age 55, and have reduced your pensionable pay and responsibilities by at least 10% you can apply for voluntary protection of pay.
 This means that the pension accrued up to the point of the step down will be based on the higher pay.